kirandash/Python/django_restapi_ecom/readme.md

 2. We can reuse code and configuration
 3. Example: the serializer_class or queryset can be reused
 4. One URL can be used to handle multiple HTTP methods.
+5. The generic RetrieveUpdateDestroyAPIView combines the “get”, “put”, “patch”, and “delete” HTTP methods into one API view.

 ### 3.6 Connecting an UpdateAPIView to the router
 1. Add path to urlpatterns and visit http://localhost:8000/api/v1/products/1/ and can do update, delete or retrieve and check results at http://localhost:8000/api/v1/products/

+### 3.7 Quiz
+1. The ValidationError can be raised with an error message for a specific field by passing in a dictionary.

+    Code:

+    `from rest_framework.exceptions import ValidationError`

+    `raise ValidationError({ 'price': 'Must be above $0.0' })`

+2. Where is the HTTP method handled urls.py or api view?

+    Ans: The HTTP method isn't handled in the URL configuration.
+It’s part of the API view class where methods are defined for each type of HTTP method.

+3. In a DestroyAPIView, we can override the delete method to additionally clean up the cache, delete other models or record statistics.
+The HTTP method used by DestroyAPIView is “delete” and can be overridden to add more functionality such as cache clean-up after an object is destroyed.

+4. The generic RetrieveUpdateDestroyAPIView combines the “get”, “put”, “patch”, and “delete” HTTP methods into one API view.

+5. When using the RetrieveUpdateDestroyAPIVIew, the URL path pattern must include a model instance id or primary key.
+The primary key or id in the URL is used to identify the model instance that will be acted on.